theBoEffect/ask_the_doc/service/README.md

 1. We will first clean up and combine overlapping sections in tos.json.
 2. Then we will build a summarization of the sections from the document.pdf file.
 This may take 15 to 20 minutes.
-3. Finally we need to move the resulting JSON (docSummary.json according to .env) to the root of the project, ./service
+3. Finally we need to move the resulting JSON (docSummary.json according to .env) to the data director of the project, ./service/data

 Note that you will see 2 log files which can help you follow whats happening: summaries_log.txt and summarization.log.
 You can delete these afterwards if things work as expected.
 It's easiest to move into the processing directory to do all this.